Got a minute to help? take our quick website survey >

 Where else can I get support for ADHD?

-There are also several organisations that support people with ADHD:
+There are also some organisations that support people with ADHD:

 Resources and support for young people